microsoft/moaw/workshops/fabric-ss/workshop.md

 ### Training our model

-Using the DenseNet Model we just loaded, we go ahead and train our model as follows:
+Using the DenseNet Model we just loaded, we go ahead and train our model as shown below.
+The training will take upto 10 minutes to complete.
+You can play around with the number of epochs to increase the accuracy of your model, however, the more the epochs the longer it will take for the training to be completed.

 ```python
 # train the model